 In the course of your menstrual cycle, the amount, color, and consistency of your vaginal discharge changes due to fluctuations in your hormone levels.

 These changes are natural and vary from one woman to another.
 It’s a good idea to get to know your own menstrual cycle and discharge patterns so that you can notice any irregularities.
+If your menstrual cycle has always been irregular, it might be worth seeing an OB/GYN to figure out the cause.

 Types of vaginal discharge during your menstrual cycle include:

 - During your period: Red or brown bloody discharge is normal during menstruation – your uterine lining is shedding as it is meant to do.
 Some women may also experience irregular periods or spotting between their periods.
+If you bleed for more than seven days straight or have to change pads or tampons every hour, this is abnormally heavy bleeding that should be checked out by a doctor.

 - Post-menstruation: There may be a little discharge immediately after your period.
 Gradually, the amount of discharge increases and it may be yellow, cloudy, or white with a sticky consistency.